harleycalvert/nvims/docs/DATABASE.md

 #### `teacher_currency_unit_links`

+Many-to-many join between currency activities and the subjects they contribute currency for. `unit_code` is always populated; `subject_id` is an optional FK to `subjects` set when the unit exists in the curriculum catalogue (allowing the link even for units not yet in the system).
+The unique constraint on `(currency_activity_id, unit_code)` prevents duplicate links.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |